 I should have been sad on our last morning in Indonesia, but as Vince and I walked down the dark, empty streets of Labuan Bajo at 5 am, I found it difficult to muster any feeling other than tired.
 We met up at the little stand where we had pre-booked our Komodo National Park tour and then followed the man we had booked with over to the docks where he directed us to a boat.
 We were the first people on the creaky, wooden boat, and we picked a spot on a narrow bench and waited as a handful of other tourists joined us.
 Within 20 minutes our group of about twelve was assembled and our driver maneuvered the boat out of a crowded marina just as the sun started to rise.

 A pleasant breeze rushed through the boat as we headed toward our first stop, Padar Island.
 I was fully awake by now and excited for the day ahead, but I soon started to realize why the tour had started so early in the morning.
-This was the slowest motor boat that I had ever been in my life.
+This was the slowest motor boat that I had ever been on in my life.
 The boat chugged toward our destination at a snail’s pace, and after hours of sitting on the uncomfortable wooden bench, we were finally in view of Padar Island.
 Once we could actually see our destination, it took another half hour just to make it to the island’s dock.

 With our expectations for the tour now at a more appropriate level, we clamored off of the boat into the blistering Indonesian sun.
 It felt amazing to stretch my legs, and Vince and I began the hike up to the top of Padar Island enthusiastically.
 The main attraction on Padar is to climb up a tall hill for a breathtaking panoramic view of the mountainous island.
 While this was by no means as difficult as hiking in the rockies, it came with its own challenge: the heat.
 While we began the hike with energy, we quickly slowed down just because of the scorching temperatures.
 This didn’t detract from the experience however, because it gave us more time to appreciate the view as we ascended the hill.